alla2021/react-movie-app/README.md

 ## How to Use
 To use this app, follow these steps:

-Clone the repository to your local machine using git clone https://github.com/alla2021/react-movie-app.git Navigate to the project directory using cd react-movie-app Install dependencies using npm install
+-Clone the repository to your local machine using git clone https://github.com/alla2021/react-movie-app.git -Navigate to the project directory using cd react-movie-app/client -Install dependencies using npm install
-Start the app using npm start
+-Start the app using npm start
-Open your browser and navigate to http://localhost:3000 Run server: npm run start:server
+-Open your browser and navigate to http://localhost:3000 -Run server: npm run start:server
-Open your browser and navigate to http://localhost:8080
+-Open your browser and navigate to http://localhost:8080